smedrec/smart-logs/.qoder/repowiki/en/content/Audit Core System/Audit Core System.md

 **Source tracking system updates and new source files**
 - Added annotations to updated files in referenced files list
 - Updated section sources to reflect changes in crypto.ts, audit.ts, and types.ts
+- Added new source files for GDPR compliance and plugin architecture

 ## Table of Contents
 1. [Introduction](#introduction)